 Waiting periods for hospital plans irritate people.
 You have to serve these waiting periods when you start a new medical aid or you are looking to increase your level of cover.
 Many people only find out about these waiting periods when they want to put in a claim.
-Never be fooled into believing that as a first timer with a hospital plan, your cover starts immediately.
+Never believe that as a first timer with a hospital plan, your cover starts immediately.

 Waiting Periods for Hospital Plans are a Form of Protection

-People can’t understand why, when they are paying a premium, they aren’t covered for a specific period.
-Waiting periods for hospital plans mean you are not covered in that time, and it is only in some exceptional cases, where these waiting periods don’t apply.
+People can’t understand why, when they are paying a premium, they don’t get cover for a specific period.
+Waiting periods for hospital plans mean you are not covered in that time.
+And it is only in some exceptional cases, where these waiting periods don’t apply.